NORTH COUNTRY LIVE: Spring 2021 Series

 History, Environment, Outdoor Recreation sessions planned via Zoom

-North Country Live returns Feb.
-11 with a new slate of exciting and timely programs focused on outdoor recreation, environmental issues, local history and other topics.
+The mission of North Country Live is to present programs that foster intellectual exploration, spark conversation and enrich our communities.
+This spring, we are offering a series of exciting and timely programs focused on outdoor recreation, environmental issues, local history and other topics.

-The upcoming edition of North Country Live will feature the following sessions, each of which takes place at 7 p.m. on Zoom.
+This edition of North Country Live, sponsored by International Paper, features the following sessions, each of which takes place at 7 p.m. on Zoom unless noted otherwise.
 All of these programs are free and open to the public.
 Each presentation includes an opportunity to ask questions of the host or hosts.

 Hosted on Zoom by North Country Community College and its partners, North Country Live has provided more than 15 webinars, presentations and panel discussions since it was launched at the outset of the COVID-19 pandemic in the spring of 2020.
 Wellness, personal finance, telecommuting, black history in the Adirondacks, and the history and traditions of the Saint Regis Mohawk Tribe are just a few of the topics covered by the series so far.
 More than 600 people registered for North Country Live programs in the summer and fall of 2020.